microse-rpc/microse-node/README.md

 # Microse

-Microse (stands for *Micro Remote Object Serving Engine*) is a light-weight engine that provides applications the ability to auto-load modules and serve them remotely as RPC services.
+Microse (stands for *Micro Remote Object Serving Engine*) is a light-weight engine that provides applications the ability to serve modules as RPC services, whether in another process or in another machine.

 For API reference, please check the [API documentation](./docs/api.md), or the [Protocol Reference](./docs/protocol.md).